All Posts

 Google mandates workers back to Silicon Valley, other offices from April 4

 By Paresh Dave OAKLAND, Calif.
-(Reuters) – Alphabet Inc’s Google from Ap..
+(Reuters) – Alphabet Inc’s Google from April 4 will require employees back about three days..

 Generali pulls back from Russia, Intesa reviews business